UVADS/DS-4002/README.md

 assigned after the first two weeks of class (aka the fundamental training period, aka by Feb 7)

+## What students have said...
+> This was super cool to me because before this project, I had never worked with image data before and didn’t realize it was so readily available and so easy to work with.

 ## What you’ll learn along the way
 Data Science is a broad, elusive, and dynamic field best learned via hands-on experience.